Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Outperform dynamic benchmark under bounded leverage

 \subsection{Sovereign wealth funds and benchmark targets}

-So far, we have examined the performance of passive portfolios in bootstrap resampled sustained inflation regimes.
-In practice, instead of taking a passive approach, some of the largest sovereign wealth funds often adopt an active management philosophy and use passive portfolios as the benchmark to evaluate the efficiency of active management.
+Instead of taking a passive approach, some of the largest sovereign wealth funds often adopt an active management philosophy and use passive portfolios as the benchmark to evaluate the efficiency of active management.
 For example, the Canadian Pension Plan (CPP) uses a base reference portfolio of 85\% global equity and 15\% Canadian government bonds \citep{cpp2022}.
 Another example is the Government Pension Fund Global of Norway (also known as the oil fund) managed by Norges Bank Investment Management (NBIM), which uses a benchmark index consisting of 70\% equity index and 30\% bond index.\footnote{The Ministry of Finance of Norway sets the allocation fraction between the equity index and the bond index.
 It gradually raised the weight for equities from 60\% to 70\% from 2015-2018.} The benchmark equity index is constructed based on the market capitalization for equities in the countries included in the benchmark.
 The benchmark index for bonds specifies a defined allocation between government bonds and corporate bonds, with a weight of 70 percent to government bonds and 30 percent to corporate bonds \citep{norges2022}.

 However, the excess return that these well-known sovereign wealth funds have achieved over their respective passive benchmark portfolios cannot be described as impressive.
 In the 2022 fiscal year report, CPP claims to have beaten the base reference portfolio by an annualized 80 bps after fees over the past 5 years \citep{cpp2022}.
 On the other hand, NBIM reports a mere average of 27 bps of annual excess return over the benchmark over the last decade (see Table \ref{tb:nbim_return}).
 It is worth noting that these behemoth funds achieve seemingly meager results by hiring thousands of highly paid investment professionals and spending billions of dollars on day-to-day operations.
 For example, the CPP 2021 annual report \citep{cpp2021} lists personnel costs as CAD 938 million, for 1,936 employees, which translates to average costs of about CAD 500,000 per employee-year.